The primary concern after hydrocarbon ingestion is pulmonary toxicity.

 Pulmonary toxicity is the primary concern after hydrocarbon ingestions.
 The exact pathogenesis of hydrocarbon-induced pulmonary toxicity is debated in the literature; however, aspiration of hydrocarbons can lead to direct injury of lung tissue.2–5 The viscosity, surface tension, and volatility of hydrocarbons determine the risk of aspiration during an ingestion.
 Compounds with low viscosity, low surface tension, and high volatility have a higher risk of aspiration and subsequent pulmonary toxicity.

 Inhalation of hydrocarbon vapor can lead to CNS depression.
-This effect may desirable in recreational substance users and lead to behaviors such as sniffing, huffing, and ...
+This effect may desirable in recreational substance users and lead to behaviors such as sniffing, huffing, ...